National Action Party (Mexico): Founding

 The National Action Party was founded in 1939 by Manuel Gómez Morín, who had held a number of important government posts in the 1920s and 1930s.
 He saw the need for the creation of a permanent political party rather than an ephemeral organization to oppose the expansion of power by the post-revolutionary Mexican state.
 When Gómez Morín was rector of UNAM between 1933 and 1935, the government attempted to impose socialist education.
 In defending academic freedom, Gómez Morín forged connections with individuals and groups that later came together in the foundation of the PAN in September 1939.
 The Jesuit student organization, Unión Nacional de Estudiantes Católicos (UNEC), provided a well-organized network of adherents who successfully fought the imposition of a particular ideological view by the state.
 Gómez Morín was not himself a militant Catholic, but he was a devout believer who rejected liberalism and individualism.
 In 1939, Gómez Morín and a significant number of UNEC's leadership came together to found the PAN.
 The PAN's first executive committee and committees on political action and doctrine also had former Catholic student activists, including Luis Calderón Vega, the father of Felipe Calderón, who became President of Mexico in 2006.
-The PAN's “Doctrine of National Action” was strongly influenced by Catholic social doctrine articulated in Rerum novarum (1891) and Quadragesimo anno (1931) and rejected Marxist models of class warfare.
+The PAN's "Doctrine of National Action" was strongly influenced by Catholic social doctrine articulated in Rerum novarum (1891) and Quadragesimo anno (1931) and rejected Marxist models of class warfare.
 The PAN's newspaper, La Nación was founded by another former UNEC member, Carlos Séptien García.

+The PAN originally brought together the Mexican socio-economic elite opposed to President Lázaro Cárdenas' reforms.
+In particular, it opposed his plan for free secular education, the nationalization of oil and land reform.
+The party, which at the time included personalities sympathetic to fascism, campaigned for Mexico's neutrality during the Second World War.

 Efraín González Luna, a former member of the Mexican Catholic Student Union (Unión Nacional de Estudiantes Católicos) (UNEC), a long-time militant Catholic and practicing lawyer from Guadalajara, helped broker the party's informal alliance with the Catholic Church.
 However, the relationship between the PAN and the Catholic Church was not without tension.
 The party's founder Gómez Morín was leery of clerical oversight of the party, although its members were mainly urban Catholic professionals and businessmen.
 For its part, the Church hierarchy did not want to identify itself with a particular political party, since the Constitution of 1917 forbade it.
 In the 1950s, the PAN, which had been seen to be Catholic in its makeup, became more ideologically secular.